noyoucmon/dotfiles/readme.md

 * .gitconfig
 * .gitignore_global

-An additional `/.gituser` is expected to exist. this file will hold your git user preferences like name and email address.
+An additional `/.gituser` is expected to exist.
+This file will hold your git user configuration like name and email address.

 ## tmux
 * .tmux.conf